BSkyB prepares to roll the dice again with European expansion

 APPEALING TO THE MASSES

-BSkyB, which is facing a new challenge at home from telecoms group BT (BT.L), which is aggressively bidding for content and customers, would expand its potential market to 95 million households by moving into Italy and Germany.
+BSkyB, which is facing a new challenge at home from telecoms group BT, which is aggressively bidding for content and customers, would expand its potential market to 95 million households by moving into Italy and Germany.

 It could also save some costs on procurement and back-office functions, while generating increased revenue by rolling out services into Italy and Germany that have sold well in Britain, such as targeted advertising and betting services.